muxx/dplr/README.md

 ## dplr

-Object oriented deployer based on [pssh_extension](https://github.com/badoo/pssh_extension) + [libpssh](https://github.com/badoo/libpssh) which allows to execute tasks simultaneously and in parallel.
-Simple, fast, really fast.
+Object oriented deployer based on [GoSSHa](https://github.com/YuriyNasretdinov/GoSSHa) which allows to execute tasks simultaneously and in parallel.
+Simple and fast.

 * [Installation](#installation)
 * [Documentation](#documentation)